Matars/EUAgent/README.md

    ```
 4. Set up your environment variables:
    - Copy `.env.example` to `.env`
-   - Add your OpenAI API key to the `.env` file
+   - Add your OpenAI and Europeana API keys to the `.env` file

 ## Running the Application